ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 code available in your repository.
 It should also contain a brief description of the methodology used for the classification.
-If you should prefer to keep your repository private until the end of the challenge, you can invite "0mician" and "ICTV-VBEG" to your GitHub repository, but please note that the code should be made public by the time of the write up of the challenge's report (see "what's next").
+If you should prefer to keep your repository private until the end of the challenge, you can invite "0mician" and "dutilh" to your GitHub repository, but please note that the code should be made public by the time of the write up of the challenge's report (see "what's next").
 If you would like to use another git repository or if repositories are